There are some great pasteurised cheeses. Really delicious.

 In addition, a large correlation has been found between the consumption of raw milk and the reduction in childhood asthma, eczema, hay-fever and food allergies.

 At Paxton & Whitfield, we believe that the tiny risk of selling and eating unpasteurised cheese is most definitely worth it.
 Our suppliers undergo a thorough approval process to assure us of the safety of the production process and the final products.
 And you only have to taste some of the delicious raw milk products on our counter and online store to understand the benefits to the product.
-Try Barwheys, a Scottish artisan Cheddar style cheese, handmade in Ayreshire using the milk from the dairy's own pedigree Ayrshire cattle, Dorstone, a full flavoured goats milk cheese that has been rolled in ash or Stichelton, a stunning blue cheese made to a traditional Stilton recipe to appreciate raw milk cheese at its best.
+Try Sparkenhoe Red Leicester, the only traditional farmhouse Red Leicester made in Leicestershire, Cerney, a fresh mild flavoured goats milk cheese that has been coated with an ash and sea salt mix or Stichelton, a stunning blue cheese made to a traditional Stilton recipe to appreciate raw milk cheese at its best.

 We sell lots of unpasteurised cheese on the website - either use the "filter by" or look out for the U sign on individual cheeses to identify them.